 The estate is very quiet and private and you can enjoy outdoor dining, visiting the local shops and outdoor fresh produce markets, and pleasant walks.
-It has 10m high ceilings with breathtaking frescoes, gold gilded mirrors, terracotta floors.
-The villas foundations date back to the 1200s; the property produces fantastic extra virgin olive oil and wine.
+The main villa has 10 meters high ceilings with breathtaking frescoes, gold gilded mirrors, terracotta floors.
+The villas foundations date back to the 1400s.
+The farmhouses and cottages have been restored to maintain their character and charm boasting wooden beams, terracotta floors and each apartment and villa has kitchen facilities al fresco areas, living rooms.

+The property produces fantastic extra virgin olive oil and wine.
 Wonderful dining experiences at the many local restaurants, some noted as being the best in Italy.
 Relax at the villa and enjoy its grounds or discover the many local attractions.
 Stations, bus stops, and shops are within walking distance and close to all major highways.

 The saying that Italians live to eat while the rest of the world eats to live still rings true today.
 That is why your foodie vacation includes a discussion of the history of the Tuscan diet, typical dishes, Tuscan bread, peasant food, and how the gastronomy has changed throughout the medieval and renaissance periods up until modern times.

-The typical cookery class consists of the preparation of a full five course meal where the chefs will instruct you on the coordination and timing of preparing a full menu.
-Our recipes vary according to the season following what is freshly available on the local market.
+This culinary tour will expose you to the best food and wine that the beautiful region has to offer.
+You will unveil the Good Tastes of Tuscany not only through cooking but also in understanding the culture of the people behind the delightful food.
+The typical cookery class consists of the preparation of a full five-course meal where the chefs will instruct you on the coordination and timing of preparing a full menu.
+The recipes vary according to the season following what is freshly available on the local market.
 All cookery classes are hands-on.

-There may be participants of all cooking levels in our group which means that instructions may differ with each participant.
+There may be participants of all cooking levels in the group which means that instructions may differ with each participant.
 Lastly, sometimes the day cookery class is changed to evening classes to allow for extra excursions and time to enjoy the estate and lovely long Tuscan days.

 Antipasti is always a must.
 It is the start of the culinary experience of each meal.
-It can be a simple bruschetta with fresh basil, tomato and garlic chopped and placed on the country style wood oven baked bread, sprinkled with pepper and salt and drizzled with only the best extra virgin olive oil to an artichoke salad.
+It can be a simple bruschetta with fresh basil, tomato, and garlic chopped and placed on the country style wood oven baked bread, sprinkled with pepper and salt and drizzled with only the best extra virgin olive oil to an artichoke salad.
 Do not be intimidated.
 Also taught in the cooking class is how to prepare artichokes.
-We have also included how to make a focaccia and Italian pizza.
+Your hosts have also included how to make a focaccia and Italian pizza.

 Arrival to Villa Pandolfini Estate, orientation and 'Benvenuto' to meet the chefs and your hosts' who will be with you for the cooking vacation.